 5 Ways to Update a Tudor Home

-Today we’re sharing 5 easy and thoughtful ways to update a Tudor home, while remaining true to the original character, yet giving it new soul for another 100 years.
-We’re giving you a behind the scenes tour of our Goodrich Modern Tudor in St. Paul, Minnesota we completed in 2019.
+Today we’re sharing 5 easy and thoughtful ways to update a Tudor home, while remaining true to the original character, yet giving it a new soul for another 100 years.
+We’re giving you a behind-the-scenes tour of our Goodrich Modern Tudor in St. Paul, Minnesota we completed in 2019.

 1. Keep Original Woodwork

-We love a high contrast option to pair with the natural wood elements.
-There may be special moments in the home you can add a pop of color with era specific wallpaper, or the likes.
+We love a high-contrast option to pair with the natural wood elements.
+There may be special moments in the home you can add a pop of color with era-specific wallpaper, or the like.
 But for the main living area, we’re big fans of a cool tone for contrast.
 Dove Wing by Benjamin Moore is what is used in this Modern Tudor.

 3. Pay Attention to Architectural Details